marcusaferreira/kongfood/README.md

 # Kong API
 The following document describes the deployment of a basic Spring API Service and MongoDB web stack on Kubernetes.
 Currently, the API is not exposed to the internet, but can be accessed via port-forwarding, and MongoDB does not use replica sets.
+Requests to MongoDB are made only through Kubernetes cluster internal services.

 ## Description
 The API is a simple Spring Boot application that exposes a REST API to solve the problem proposed in the TechChallenge from the FIAP Software Architecture specialization course.